-The Customs-Trade Partnership Against Terrorism (C TPAT) is a voluntary support program led by US Customs and Border Protection (CBP) focused on improving the security of private companies’ supply chains via a CTPAT audit.
+The Customs-Trade Partnership Against Terrorism (CTPAT) is a voluntary support program led by the US Customs and Border Protection (CBP) focused on improving the security of private companies’ supply chains via a CTPAT audit.
 All participants in this program pledge to protect their supply chain from the concealment of terrorist weapons, including those of mass destruction.

 C TPAT was established in November 2001 in response to the September 11 terrorist attack in New York.
-The voluntary incentive-based program partners work with members of the trade community to strengthen global supply chain security and to prevent the supply chain from being compromised by terrorist organization.
+It is a voluntary incentive-based program where partners work with members of the trade community to strengthen global supply chain security and prevent the supply chain from being compromised by terrorist organisations.

-Many companies are eligible for C TPAT membership including importers, exporters, third-party logistics providers, consolidators, air carriers, cross-border highway carriers, marine port authorities, ocean carriers, rail carriers, terminal operators and custom brokers.
+Many companies are eligible for C TPAT membership including importers, exporters, third-party logistics providers, consolidators, air carriers, cross-border highway carriers, marine port authorities, ocean carriers, rail carriers, terminal operators, and customs brokers.

 For an importer to be eligible to join CTPAT they must follow the following C TPAT compliance checklist.

-- Active importer or a non-resident Canadian importer that has imported goods into the US within the past 12 months
+- Be an active importer or a non-resident Canadian importer that has imported goods into the US within the past 12 months.

 - Have no unpaid debt owed to CBP at the time of the application.